adomokos/Vim-Katas/19_overwrite_existing_text_with_replace.md

 `f.` - find the dot
 `R, b<Esc>` - enter into replace mode, replace . with comma, space and replace "B" with "b"

+`gR` triggers the Virtual Replace Mode, which is better, as that handles the tab spaces.